bpeddi/deepseek_aws_demo/README.md

 - Ensure AWS credentials are correctly configured.
 - Check **CloudFormation** stack logs for deployment errors.
 - Verify security group rules if access issues arise.

+## Conclusion
+your CDK-based deployment solution offers a robust and secure way for enterprises to unlock the power of Generative AI while mitigating the security and compliance risks associated with public AI services.
+By deploying models like Deepseek and Llama within their own private networks, companies can empower their employees with AI-driven capabilities while maintaining full control over their sensitive data.

 ## Author